 The centroid points of mapped artificial structures in waters of the Study Area are depicted on Figure 3.5-5 through Figure 3.5-8.
 These include more than 15,000 mapped points, including mostly shipwrecks (over 11,000), oil/gas platforms (2,400), artificial reefs (1,400), and military towers (18) (Table 3.5-3).
-Artificial reefs may occur at individual permit sites or within large General Permit areas.
-Very large individual permit areas and General Permit areas range from nearly 100 to several hundred square miles (shown as polygons on the artificial structure figures); whereas, typical artificial reef permit areas range from less than 0.5 square mile to a few square miles (U.S. Department of the Navy, 2016).
+Artificial reefs may occur at individual permit sites or within large general permit areas.
+Very large individual permit areas and general permit areas range from nearly 100 to several hundred square miles; typical artificial reef permit areas range from less than 0.5 square mile to a few square miles (U.S. Department of the Navy, 2018a).
 Not shown on Figure 3.5-5 through Figure 3.5-8 are shipwrecks that are "address restricted" due to status on the National Register of Historic Places (e.g., Gen. C.B.
 Comstock located in Texas state waters) and ship hulks sunk during Naval sinking exercises.

-Table 3.5-3: Number of Artificial Structures Documented in Large Marine Ecosystems of the AFTT Study Area
+Table 3.5-3: Number of Artificial Table 3.5-3: Number of Artificial Structures Documented in Large Marine Ecosystems and Open Ocean Areas of the AFTT Study Area Largo Marino Ecocustom and Air Force Artificial Nour Oil/Cas Grand l